Hydra-Chain/node/doc/README.md

-LT
+HYDRA
 ========

 Setup
 ---------------------
-LT is the original LT Blockchain client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of LT transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+HYDRA is the original HYDRA Blockchain client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of HYDRA transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download LT, visit [the download page](https://github.com/LockTrip/Blockchain/releases).
+To download HYDRA, visit [the download page](https://github.com/LockTrip/Blockchain/releases).

 Running
 ---------------------
-The following are some helpful notes on how to run LT on your native platform.
+The following are some helpful notes on how to run HYDRA on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/locktrip-qt` (GUI) or
+- `bin/hydra-qt` (GUI) or
-- `bin/locktripd` (headless)
+- `bin/hydrad` (headless)

 ### Windows

-Unpack the files into a directory, and then run locktrip-qt.exe.
+Unpack the files into a directory, and then run hydra-qt.exe.

 ### OS X

-Drag LT to your applications folder, and then run LT.
+Drag HYDRA to your applications folder, and then run HYDRA.

 ### Need Help?